Send the link below via email or IMCopy

 - The Mass is a sacrifice.
 At every Mass the sacrifice of Christ is represented by the priest who is given the power to do this through the Holy Orders (the Sacrament of becoming a priest)

-- The position of the Pope and the successor (person who carried on from) of St Peter and the Vicar (representative) of Christ was affirmed
+- The position of the Pope as the successor (person who carried on from) of St Peter and the Vicar (representative) of Christ was affirmed

 These points were highlighted/defended by the Council as key beliefs of Catholicism.